 Covid-19 Is Gaining Momentum

 This year is about to end soon, but the same cannot be said about the COVID-19 pandemic.
-Millions of Americans find themselves in dire financial situations and a large chunk of the population is unemployed amidst this holiday season.
+Millions of Americans find themselves in dire financial situations and a large chunk of the population is unemployed during this holiday season.
 The pandemic has caused widespread economic uncertainty across the country, and millions of people face concerns about the inaccessibility of COVID-19 testing and healthcare.

 Unemployment all over the country is rising steadily, with the current number of unemployed individuals reaching over 770,000.
 Though this is nowhere close to the unemployment rate a few months ago when the pandemic started, it is still quite alarming considering how hard the economy will be hit if the number keeps rising.